SerenityOS/jakt/README.md

 Note that **weak** pointers must always be wrapped in `Optional`.
 There is no **weak T**, only **weak T?**.

+Additionally, there are the reference types (see below) `&T` and `&mut T`, providing safe non-null pointers.

 ## Math safety

 - [x] Integer overflow (both signed and unsigned) is a runtime error.